odysseus0/slackdump/README.md

 # Scratch Pad

-- Generic data extraction
-  - Won't do structured data extraction
-  - Just output plain text and dump it as a bunch of markdown files into a Notion page

 ## Flow

 - Use slackdump to get the slack data into a plain text file. [example](data/C04HSTQAK0S.txt).
 Integrate this step into the Python main.py script so that the user does not needs to manually run it.